grocky/infrastructure/websites/blog.rockygray.com/content/posts/mouse-detective/index.md

 With the program set up to process a video, I ran all 4-thousand-ish videos through it to find the first one with a mouse.
 Woot!

-You can find the code for this here: [grocky/mouse-detective](https://github.com/grocky/mouse-detective).
+You can find the full code for this here: [grocky/mouse-detective](https://github.com/grocky/mouse-detective).